Aarhus Gymnastikforening

-Aarhus Gymnastikforening (/da/; commonly known as AGF /da/) is a professional sports club based in Aarhus, Jutland, Denmark.
+Aarhus Gymnastikforening (/da/, lit.
+'Aarhus Gymnastic Union'; commonly known as AGF /da/) is a professional sports club based in Aarhus, Jutland, Denmark.
 Founded in 1880, it is one of the oldest clubs in the country where gymnastics and fencing were featured as its main sports.
 However, AGF is mostly known for its football department, which was established in 1902.
 The club's first team plays in the Danish Superliga, the top flight of the Danish football league system.

-AGF has won five Danish Football Championships and nine Danish Cups.
+AGF has won six Danish Football Championships - most recently in the season of 2025–26 - and nine Danish Cups.
 In 1961, AGF reached the quarter-finals of the European Cup where they were knocked out by later winners, Benfica.
 In 1989, AGF again reached a European quarter-final, this time in the European Cup Winners' Cup, where they lost 1–0 on aggregate to later winners FC Barcelona.

 They won the Atlantic Cup twice, in 2018 and 2020.

+Finally in 2026 the team won the Superliga making it their first 2000s Superliga title.